vibhoragarwal/techvibhor/_posts/microsoft_bot.md

 For both these 'test' channels, update and delete of activity is **NOT supported**.

-So after a request-response cycle, if you perform action say -  delete an activity, it would not work on test channels but would on actual Microsoft Teams.
+So after a request-response cycle, if you perform action say -  delete an activity (or update), it would not work on test channels but would on actual Microsoft Teams.

-Below, **on_turn()** was overridden just to capture if the channel supports update/delete of activity or not !
+Below, **on_turn()** was overridden just to capture the channel, to configure if the channel supports update/delete of activity or not !
 This we would use for a workaround streaming solution that we build little later.

+**my_bot.py**

 ```python